ethereum/EIPs/EIPsForHardfork.md

 * If you're an author, and still vetting the idea, please follow guidelines mentioned in [EIP - 1](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-work-flow) to formalise your idea into an EIP.

-* Once EIP is created, create a new issue at [EIPs repository](https://github.com/ethereum/EIPs/issues) referring "*EIP# to be considered for next upgrade (Meta EIP#)*" , before the deadline for acceptance of proposals.
+* Once EIP is created, create a new issue at [ECH repository](https://github.com/ethereum-cat-herders/PM/issues) referring "*EIP# to be considered for next upgrade (Meta EIP#)*" , before the deadline for acceptance of proposals.

 * It will be then picked up by the [HF coordinators](https://github.com/ethereum-cat-herders/PM/tree/master/Hard%20Fork%20Planning%20and%20Coordination) (Ethereum Cat Herders) and added as Proposed EIP under EIP tracker eg for [Istanbul](https://github.com/ethereum-cat-herders/PM/blob/master/Hard%20Fork%20Planning%20and%20Coordination/IstanbulHFEIPs.md).